|

 2. "GROSS INCOME"

-"Gross income means all ... unless...".
-But,
+"Gross income means all income ... unless..."

-Question: Which section is more specific
+Which section is more "specific" about

 3. "SOURCE(S)"

-Question: Which section is more "specific"
+Which section is more "specific" about

 4. "DEDUCTION"

-("expert") forget to tell you about every deduction?
+Did your tax professional ("expert") forget to tell you about

+every deduction?
 (Ignorance is no excuse.)

-Question: Which section has more
+Which section is more "specific" about

 5. "EXEMPT INCOME"

-Question: Which section is more
+Which section is more "specific" about

-"specific" and "shall apply notwithstanding
+"exempt income" AND "shall apply notwithstanding

-Note: "exempt income" is
+Note: "Exempt income" is

-"defined" only in Sec.
-861. Specifically, it's defined
+"defined" in Sec.
+1.861-8T(d)(2)(ii)

 6. "EXCLUDED INCOME"

-Question: Which section is more
+Which section is more "specific" about

-"specific" and "shall apply notwithstanding
+"excluded income" AND "shall apply notwithstanding

 7. "ELIMINATED INCOME"

-And just in case the meaning of exempt income and excluded income escapes
+And just in case the meaning of exempt income and excluded

-Question: Which section is more
+Which section is more "specific" about

-"specific" and "shall apply notwithstanding
+"eliminated income" AND "shall apply notwithstanding

 By far, the term most utilized to command those who are subject